-Some guitars, especially Les Paul and Gretsch models are pretty heavy.
-Therefore a tough, durable support will make your musical life much more comfortable.
+Some guitars, especially Les Paul and Gretsch models, are pretty heavy.
+Therefore a strong, durable support will make holding comfortable.

-In this article, we look at the best guitar strap for both electric and acoustic guitar and give you a considered opinion on which are worth considering.
+In this article, we look at the best products for both electric and acoustic guitar and give you a considered opinion on which are worth considering.

 - Planet Waves Planet Lock

 Note: Clicking the above links will take you to further information on Amazon.

 - Product Round-Up & Reviews – Best Guitar Strap

 Product Round-Up & Reviews – Best Guitar Strap

 With a simple integrative strap locking system, this Auto Lock strap from D’Addario is superb value for the money.
 The latch is spring-loaded, so it clamps down automatically on your guitar’s strap button and will not release accidentally.

 Made with a padded nylon material and adjustable from 30” – 55″, it works with most strap buttons on the market so it’s likely to work with yours.